OWASP/www-committee-project/tab_promotions.md

 </p>

-Please note that promotions **to Flagship** level are not a maturity progression from Lab but _reserved for projects of strategic importance to OWASP_ and its mission.
-Requests to promotion from Lab to flagship will be evaluated by the Project Committee and a recommendation brought to the OWASP Global Board.
+Please note that promotions **to Flagship** level are not a maturity progression from Production but _reserved for projects of strategic importance to OWASP_ and its mission.
+Requests to promotion to flagship will be evaluated by the Project Committee and a recommendation brought to the OWASP Global Board.
 The final decision is with the Board.